 Qualified validators prove their aptitude and investment in the process by:

-Would malicious app creators and users be able to flood the system and push scams through?
+Would malicious app developers and users be able to flood the system and push scams through?

 Although this system is remarkably inclusive, the reward system ensures that users have plenty of incentive to work within the system’s parameters.